hrj/scala.unfold/chapter1.md

 ## The Language Landscape

 There are hundreds of programming languages in use today and new ones are being designed all the time.
 Each language has its own set of tradeoffs and is suitable for a specific subset of applications.
-We will survey some of the popular languages to understand where Scala stands among these.
+Let's look at some popular languages, but before that, some definitions.

 ### Expression Types